braintree/braintree_android/v4_MIGRATION_GUIDE.md

 ## Visa Checkout

-The Visa Checkout feature is not yet supported in v4.
+Visa Checkout is not yet supported in v4.

 ## Union Pay